top of page

 Quote: "Advertising is salesmanship.
 Treat it as such."

-Hopkins was one of the first to emphasize testing and measuring marketing campaigns, laying the groundwork for modern performance marketing.
+Hopkins was a pioneer in emphasizing testing and measuring marketing campaigns.
+He laid the groundwork for modern performance marketing.

 Strategy:

-• Test ads continuously and improve based on data.
+• Continuously test your ads and improve based on data.

-• Focus on unique selling propositions (USPs) that differentiate brands.
+• Focus on unique selling propositions (USPs) that differentiate your brand.

 • Use direct response tactics to encourage immediate action.